ChristofSchwarz/qs_on_Kubernetes/keycloak/readme.md

 helm upgrade --install qlik qlik-stable/qliksense -f qliksense.yaml
 ```
  * you can now login to Qlik Sense with the keycloak user "admin" by going to https://192.168.56.234/
+ * You can go to the Keycloak console and create more users, but none will be persisted if the keycloak pod is stopped.

 ## Remove Keycloak
 To remove the deployment and the service, go